 - The Juvenile Probation Department receives a referral from the police

 After an arrest or referral, the juvenile probation officer or prosecutor will file a Petition for Delinquency with the juvenile court.
-The juvenile petition will list the date and time of the alleged offense, as well as a certification by the probation officer or district attorney that the juvenile needs treatment, supervision, or rehabilitation.
+Furthermore, the juvenile petition will list the date and time of the alleged offense and a certification by the probation officer or district attorney that the juvenile needs treatment, supervision, or rehabilitation.

 What Does the Judge Decide at the Detention Hearing?

-At the detention hearing, the juvenile court judge decides whether the child is released from custody and if so, under what conditions.
-A judge will consider the following factors in deciding whether a child will be released from a juvenile detention facility:
+At the detention hearing, the juvenile court judge decides if the child is released from custody.
+If released, then the judge may place conditions on the juvenile.
+Notably, a judge will consider the following factors in deciding whether a child will be removed from a juvenile detention facility:

 - Is home detention with electronic monitoring an option for release?